medikoo/deferred/README.md

 	})
 	.end(); // throws error!

-__It's very important to end your promise chains with `end` otherwise eventual errors that were not handled will not be exposed__. `end` in general is exit from promises flow.
-It can be called with one callback argument and one will be called same way as callback passed to Node.js style asynchronous function:
+__It's very important to end your promise chains with `end` otherwise eventual errors that were not handled will not be exposed__. `end` is exit door from promises flow.
+You can call it with one callback argument and it will be called same way as callback passed to Node.js style asynchronous function:

 	promise(function (value) {
 		// process